needle-mirror/com.unity.testtools.codecoverage/Samples~/Tutorial/README.md

 - Clear the coverage data (1 min)
 - Generate a Coverage report using Coverage Recording (4 min)

-For questions and feedback please visit the [Testing & Automation](https://forum.unity.com/forums/testing-automation.211) forum section to browse current conversations or start a new thread.
-Please use the **code coverage** tag.
+For questions and feedback please visit the [Discussions](https://discussions.unity.com/tag/Code-Coverage) forum section to browse current conversations or start a new thread.
+Please use the **Code-Coverage** tag.